Kick starting a global conversation enabled the CPI to speak directly to leaders in government and business

 The Centre for Public Impact (CPI) is a not-for-profit that works with governments to improve outcomes for the public.
 The CPI commissioned Allegory to deliver several global ‘conversation’ events with a diverse audience, to capture their views on the topic of ‘government legitimacy’.
+The outcomes from our work would be used to generate a report, to enable the CPI to speak directly with senior leaders in government and business.

 Our strategy involved creating a team of local ‘champions’ on 5 continents, who would help us identify suitable groups in their area, and also facilitate the conversation events.